 Andreas is the recipient of the 2017 Chemical Industry Medal.

 Nick joined AEA in 2016 and focuses on AEA’s investments in the Value-Added Industrials and Services sectors.

 Prior to joining AEA, Nick was an investment banking analyst at Morgan Stanley in the global transportation group.

 Anneka joined AEA in 2010 and focuses on AEA’s investments in the Value-Added Industrials and Services sectors.
 She currently serves on the board of SitelogIQ.

 Prior to joining AEA, Anneka was an analyst at The Blackstone Group in the restructuring and reorganization group and prior to Blackstone, an analyst at Goldman, Sachs & Co. in the leveraged finance group.

 Rahul joined AEA in 2002 as an Associate and became a Partner in 2014.
-Rahul focuses on AEA’s investments in the Value-Added Industrial Products and Specialty Chemicals sectors.
+Rahul focuses on AEA’s investments in the Value-Added Industrials sector.
 He is currently on the board of Spectrum Plastics Group, Swanson Industries and TricorBraun.
 Rahul also served on the board of former AEA portfolio company Pro Mach.

 Prior to joining AEA, Rahul was a strategy consultant with Bain & Co. in Chicago, advising both corporate and private equity clients on strategic issues including business unit strategy, investment evaluation, post merger integration and operations.
 During his time there, he advised clients across a wide variety of industries including general industrials, consumer products, retail, telecommunications and services sectors.